 We note that Budgy Smuggler is on the land of the Guringai people and we pay full respects to Elders past, present and future.

 Great question.
 We’re largely figuring this out as we go so if you’ve got any gold ideas flick em through to firstname.lastname@example.org.

-We also are keen to build our underwear range and have more bucket hats available.
+We are continuing to build our underwear range, party shirts and have more bucket hats available.
 We like bucket hats.